Poison Pill: Meaning

 The literal meaning of the term goes back to the time of wars and spying.
-At that time, spies would stay with the enemies for getting all information.
-If they are expected to get caught, they would swallow such a poisonous pill and die rather than bowing down.
+At that time, spies would stay with the enemies to get all information.
+If they are expected to get caught, they would swallow a poisonous pill and die rather than bow down.

 Advantages of the Poison Pill